310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% img /img/es/eventstory/aquarium/dream4_1.jpg %}

 {% bubble Kanata v2 %}
-yes… but this is a strange feeling. i had always [restrained] myself up until this point. it is almost always [peaceful] so long as i [restrain] myself.
+yes… but this is a strange feeling. i had always [restrained] myself up until this point. it is almost always [peaceful] as long as i [restrain] myself.

-but in yumenosaki, everyone is trying to make their own [dreams] come true with [everything] they have.
+but in yumenosaki academy, everyone is trying to make their own [dreams] come true with [everything] they have.

 even if it was their own selfish desires… that is why i wanted to do the [same].